calltracking/ctm-formreactor-examples/README.md

 There are comments and TODOs in the code.
 You will need to create a basic FormReactor.
 You do not need to add any special fields.
 If you add your CTM Tracking Code and setup a tracking number, tracking source, and target number, you should be able to get visitor data.

 ## testing
 You can use python to run a simple server.
-Run one of the following and browse to http://localhost:8000
+Run one of the following in the repository directory and browse to http://localhost:8000/form-js.html
 ### python 2.x
 ```bash
 python -m SimpleHTTPServer 8000